 An Interfaith Advisory Council with representatives from both campus and community stakeholder groups helps to coordinate the many curricular and co-curricular elements of the USU Interfaith Initiative.

 Our work is wholly supported by tax deductible contributions from our allies and friends.
-To make a contribution, click here.
+To make a contribution, visit the Circle of 88.